Together-Java/ModernJava/src/lambdas/functional_interfaces.md

 }
 ```

 Functions take input and return an output.
-We call them functional interfaces because with you can treat them as being functions whose input and output are the same as that one method to be implemented.
+We call them functional interfaces because you can treat them as being functions whose input and output are the same as that one method to be implemented.

 [^SAM]: You might also see these referred to as SAM interfaces.
 SAM for Single Abstract Method.